WSJCAM0 Cambridge Read News

 |Citation:||Robinson, Tony, et al. WSJCAM0 Cambridge Read News LDC95S24.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 1995.|

-There are two key differences between WSJ0 and WSJCAM0: (1) the subjects in WSJCAM0 are native speakers of British English and (2) in addition to standard orthographic transcripts, WSJCAM0 also has information on the time alignment between the sampled waveform and both the words and the phonetic segments.
+There are two key differences between WSJ0 and WSJCAM0: (1) the subjects in WSJCAM0 were native speakers of British English and (2) in addition to standard orthographic transcripts, WSJCAM0 also has information on the time alignment between the sampled waveform and both the words and the phonetic segments.

-- Discs 1 and 2 - training data from head-mounted microphone
+- Training data from head-mounted microphone

-- Discs 4 and 5 - training data from desk-mounted microphone
+- Training data from desk-mounted microphone